Blog Article

 The meaning of the word “mainframe” originates from the term “main frame”, referring to the large cabinet that enclosed the central processing unit and main memory of early computers.
 Over time, the term “mainframe” evolved to identify high-end commercial computers, setting them apart from less capable machines.
 Developed primarily in the 1960s, mainframe architectures continue to evolve and are frequently employed as servers.

-Characteristics of a Mainframe
+Characteristics of Mainframe Computers

 • High Reliability: Mainframes are known for their robustness and reliability, ensuring uninterrupted operation for critical applications.